White Almond Sour Cream Cake

 You’ll find the cake becomes stronger, more moist, and easier to frost when it’s been chilled in this way.

-If you have any leftovers, wrap them tightly in plastic wrap and they should last for at least a week in the fridge.
+If you have any leftovers, wrap them tightly in plastic wrap and they should last for around a week in the fridge.